-75% of employees were assumed to have spouses.
-Females were assumed to be 3 years younger than males.
-Of those covered under the provisions providing single coverage at no cost with higher dependent premium rates, 62.5% are assumed to elect single coverage and 37.5% are assumed to elect single and dependent coverage.
+Mortality PubG-2010 base rates projected to 2021 using Scale MP2021 those covered under the provisions providing single coverage at no cost with higher dependent premium rates, 62.5% are assumed to elect single coverage and 37.5% are assumed to elect single and dependent coverage.
 Of those covered under the VTP healthcare provisions, 15.0% are assumed to elect single coverage and 85.0% are assumed to elect single and dependent coverage.
-Supplemental deferred vested members are assumed to elect single and dependent coverage.
-50% of Board deferred vested members are assumed to elect single coverage and 50% are assumed to elect single and dependent coverage.
+Supplemental deferred vested members are assumed to elect single and dependent coverage and 50% are assumed to elect single and dependent coverage.
 50% of spouses covered under the healthcare plan during retirement are assumed to continue coverage after the death of the retiree.